fenrishunter500/FATEBOOK/New Stress Track.md

 ## Purity

 In addition to the Physical and Mental stress tracks of Fate Core, [SYSTEM NAME] also uses a third stress track, the Purity stress track.
-Unlike
+Purity represents the